Shweta Sekhon

-Shweta Sekhon (born Shwetajeet Kaur Sekhon, 6 November 1997), is a Malaysian Indian model and beauty pageant titleholder.
+Shweta Sekhon (born Shwetajeet Kaur Sekhon, 6 November 1997), is a Malaysian model and beauty pageant titleholder.
 She was crowned as Miss World Malaysia 2016 and Miss Universe Malaysia 2019.
 She represented Malaysia at the Miss Universe 2019 pageant in Atlanta, United States.

 Background

 Shweta was born and raised in Kuala Lumpur, Malaysia of a local Malaysian Indian of ethnic Punjabi descent.
 She was named after Bollywood actor Amitabh Bachchan's eldest daughter, Shweta Nanda.
 She was raised by a single mum, a former Malaysia Airlines stewardess, together with her older sister Sabrina.
 She completed her form six studies at SMK Cochrane, Kuala Lumpur.
 She is fluent in English, Malay, Punjabi, and Hindi.
 She also decided to take a break from pursuing her tertiary education to focus on beauty pageants.